 The University has policies in place to help make sure students are treated fairly during their time here.
 Further support and guidance can be found in the College Student Handbook.

-The Mitigating Circumstances Procedure exists for situations where a student's performance in assessment is significantly affected by unforeseen events.
-The policy detailing this is set out in Senate Regulation 4.
+The Extenuating Circumstances Procedure exists for situations where a student's performance in assessment is significantly affected by an event that was unavoidable, unexpected and beyond the control of the student.
+The policy detailing this is set out in

-Procedures relating to temporary cessation of studies are covered by Senate Regulation 2.45 for Undergraduate students and Senate Regulation 3.20 for Postgraduate Taught students.
+Procedures relating to temporary cessation of studies are presented in the University's Abeyance Policy for Taught Students, and covered by Senate Regulation 2 for Undergraduate students and Senate Regulation 3 for Postgraduate Taught students.

-Extension to Maximum Period of Registration and Abeyance Form
+Exceptional Period of Abeyance or Extension to Maximum Period of Registration Request Form

 Guidance to Staff on Periods of Absence for Students who Participate in National/International Events